jonnyhoeven/workshop/WORKSHOP.md

 172.xx.0.4 argocd.k3d.local
 ```

-- To add the correct IP addresses your hosts file.
+- To add the correct IP addresses to your hosts file.

 Windows: